Police misconduct allegations during the 2019–2020 Hong Kong protests: Use of force

 On 1 October 2019 a police officer shot with live ammunition at close range an 18-year-old man wielding a pipe.
 The man was attempting to strike the police officer, who had run in with a drawn revolver to rescue another officer who had been chased and beaten to the ground by a crowd of protesters wielding pipes.
 Protesters accused the officer of trying to kill the man, claiming that the force used by the protesters was insufficient to justify the use of live ammunition and that the officer had less lethal weapons at his disposal.
 That day, five other live rounds were fired in various locations.
 UK Foreign Secretary Dominic Raab said: "Whilst there is no excuse for violence, the use of live ammunition is disproportionate and only risks inflaming the situation".
 The police defended the officer's actions, saying that the officer's and his colleague's lives were at risk.
 On 14 October 2019, Hong Kong police shot a 14-year-old child in the leg with a live round.
 Police claim that the shot was meant to have been fired into the air and that the shooting was accidental.
 The third shooting incident occurred in Sai Wan Ho on 11 November 2019.
 A traffic cop drew his service weapon at an unarmed white-clad man near a roadblock and then grappled with him.
 He then shot a black-clad protester whom the police accused of trying to wrest the gun from him.
 The 21-year-old man was rushed to hospital with injury to liver and kidney; another protester who was shot needed no emergency operation.
 On 17 November 2019, during a clash between the police and protestors in the area around Hong Kong Polytechnic University, a long-range sound device was used and police warned that live rounds would be used if they met with "deadly weapons".
-It is also notable that few police officers were injured by long-range projectiles, such as arrow and metal ball, by the protesters sieged in the Hong Kong Polytechnic University.
+It is also notable that few police officers were injured by long-range projectiles, such as arrows and metal balls, by the protesters sieged in the Hong Kong Polytechnic University.
 The press found that Raptors equipped with AR-15 were patrolling around the clash zones.